Jobs for F-1 Visa Students in the US

 On-campus employment refers to any form of employment that is available with your university’s departments and/or facilities.
 As a student on a F-1 visa, you are able to start off with on-campus employment to gain work experience while adjusting to life in the US.

-You may be able to apply for certain off-campus opportunities if they are educationally affiliated with your institution.
 According to the Department of Homeland Security, being educationally affiliated means an organization meets at least one of these two criteria:

-1. Related to the university or college’s established curriculum
+• Related to the university or college’s established curriculum

-2. Related to contractually funded postgraduate research projects
+• Related to contractually funded postgraduate research projects

 In other words, you could work somewhere on your school’s campus, such as a bookstore, library, dorm, or cafeteria, or an off-campus research lab affiliated with your school if you have approval.

 On-campus employment is the only type of employment you can pursue in your first academic year, and you must apply as early as 30 days before your classes start.
-You may also be required to obtain permission from your university International Student Office before accepting on-campus employment.
+You may also be required to obtain permission from your university’s International Student Office before accepting on-campus employment.

 F-1 students who obtain on-campus employment need to follow certain restrictions while working: